 Any questions relating to this policy or requests for exceptions should be directed to Information Services’ Help Desk at firstname.lastname@example.org.
 Some examples of approved exceptions include registered wireless devices for research, academic coursework, and student housing.

-If any rogue access points are identified, Information Services will request the owner remove the device from the network within three (3) business days.
-If the device is not removed, Information Services will disable all network access to the rogue access point.
+If any rogue access points are identified, Information Technology Services will request the owner remove the device from the network within three (3) business days.
+If the device is not removed, Information Technology Services will disable all network access to the rogue access point.

-This policy is enforced by Information Services in coordination with Human Resources and/or Academic Affairs.
+This policy is enforced by Information Technology Services in coordination with Human Resources and/or Academic Affairs.
 Failure to comply with this policy may result in suspension of wireless access privileges and possible disciplinary action.